 The Holstein breed is a particularly relevant case study for analysing the paradox of management of a common-pool resource faced with growing commodification of the resource units produced from the resource.
-This issue is becoming more and more important in the context of the recent changes in the animal genetics market: growing globalisation, deregulation, withdrawal of government funding from genetic selection programmes (particularly in France where government funding was previously high), emergence of new technologies that dramatically accelerate genetic progress (genomics, semen sexing, etc.).
+This issue is becoming more and more important in the context of the recent changes in the animal genetics market: growing globalisation, deregulation, withdrawal of government funding from genetic selection programmes (particularly in France where government funding was previously high), and emergence of new technologies that dramatically accelerate genetic progress (genomics, semen sexing, etc.).

-Here, we will examine the evolution of the Holstein breed to explore forms of industrialisation in agriculture.
+Here, we will examine the evolution of the Holstein breed to explore various forms of industrialisation in agriculture.
 First, we will cover some of the steps in the genetic and marketing process that led to the biological and institutional creation of the Holstein breed and to the holsteinisation of French dairy cattle.
 Then, we will use the concept of “breeding regime” (Labatut et al., 2011; Labatut et al., 2013) to shed light on the evolution of the Holstein breed.
 A breeding regime is an institutional regime made up of political, scientific, technical, informational and organisational measures that determine the dynamics of an animal population and its genetic progress.
 We carry out this analysis in the particular case of France.
 We will show how holsteinisation in France is part of a dual cooperative-public breeding regime based on Fordist-type industrialisation, and we describe the measures implemented to manage the tension between common-pool resources and commodification dynamics.
 Finally, we outline the emergence of a new breeding regime, that of genomic selection spearheaded by the Holstein breed.
 This breeding regime relies on the segmented industrialisation of genetic resources rather than on Fordist industrialisation centred on the mass production of homogenous goods.
 This quality differentiation of the breed, based on the new breeding regime, anticipates a dairy mass market differentiation by quality standards.
+Differentiating in an opposite way, we see the reappearance of local breeds

 From the (Holstein-)Friesian to the modern Holstein, an account of the construction of the breed

 Although zootechnical studies have explored the genetic evolution of the Holstein and socio-economic studies have analysed the changes in the dairy market and industry, there are no studies that trace the genetic history of the breed in light of the history of the dairy industry.
 Although we do not claim to exhaustively bridge this gap, we attempt to identify the parallelism of both historical trajectories.
 In contrast to most French breeds, the Holstein, whose official name in France is “Prim’Holstein”, is found in all the dairy regions of the country and is not specific to any one of them.
-As by Pellegrini (1999), the Holstein breed “no longer evokes the cow from the German region of the same name, but now refers to a high-performing dairy breed, selected in North America and now found worldwide through commercial distribution of semen.”
+As emphasized by Pellegrini (1999), the Holstein breed “no longer evokes the cow from the German region of the same name, but now refers to a high-performing dairy breed, selected in North America and now found worldwide through commercial distribution of semen.”
 The breed has a long history of selection and crosses with various branches of black-pied cattle.

 The history of the Prim’Holstein cannot be traced back to a single country.
 This breed was introduced in France from the Netherlands and was then crossed with various other types to provide “new blood”, first from the Netherlands and then from the United States in 1965-1970.
 The change in the name of this breed in France reflects the various influences that have contributed to its construction: “Hollandaise” (Dutch), “Française Frisonne Pie-Noire” (French Black-Pied Friesian), “Française Frisonne” (French Friesian) and finally Prim’Holstein.
 But let’s start from the beginning.